Part II · The Personal Scale · What am I? How should I live?

 The Tao of Lucidity’s stance on suffering requires a critical distinction:

 Suffering that can be eliminated should be eliminated.
 This is the mission of technological and social progress.
-Using AI to diagnose diseases, increase food production, reduce poverty, these are goods within Tao’s unfolding.
+Using AI to diagnose diseases, increase food production, and reduce poverty: these are goods within Tao’s unfolding.
 The Tao of Lucidity fully supports these efforts.
-In the face of others’ suffering, compassion (AF17) is the lucid affective response, and benevolence (AF18) transforms compassion into action, the two are mutually conditioning (AP4).
+In the face of others’ suffering, compassion (AF17) is the lucid affective response, and benevolence (AF18) transforms compassion into action.
+The two are mutually conditioning (AP4).

 Suffering that is unavoidable should be faced lucidly.
-Losing a loved one, confronting one’s own aging, experiencing failure and setback, these cannot be “solved,” only lived through.
-And those who have suffered may gain a depth unavailable to those who have not, the key point is that those who face suffering lucidly gain a special weight to their experience.
+Losing a loved one, confronting one’s own aging, experiencing failure and setback: these cannot be “solved,” only lived through.
+Those who face suffering lucidly may gain a special weight to their experience, a depth unavailable to those who have not passed through it.
 This is fundamentally different from claiming “suffering is good.”
 Equanimity (AF16), the stable joy arising from lucid acceptance of finitude, is the affective fruit of such facing.

-The most dangerous attitude is to use The Tao of Lucidity’s framework to deny the reality of suffering, to tell someone in pain that “your suffering is just Tao unfolding” is cruel.
+The most dangerous attitude is to use The Tao of Lucidity’s framework to deny the reality of suffering.
+To tell someone in pain that “your suffering is just Tao unfolding” is cruel.
 Suffering is real, pain is real, grief is real.
 This framework offers no cheap comfort.
 What it offers is this: even in the midst of suffering, you can remain lucid, and lucidity itself, while it cannot eliminate pain, can grant pain its dignity.
-By AP2, suffering (AF3) cannot be dispelled by understanding alone, but lucid understanding can transform it from a passive affect into an active one, you are no longer swept along by suffering, but stand with dignity within it.
+Suffering (AF3) cannot be dispelled by understanding alone (AP2), but lucid understanding can transform it from a passive affect into an active one.
+You are no longer swept along by suffering; you stand with dignity within it.

 VI.5 · On Creativity